Reviews You Can Rely On

 Sock Weight

 If you're choosing a specialty sock based on activity, the weight of the material can make a big difference in overall comfort.
 It may not surprise you that a heavyweight sock is probably not the best option for running in the heat of the summer, but it may be more surprising that a lightweight sock is a better bet for wearing with ski or snowboard boots.
-Below, we briefly describe how weight factors into your decision.
+Below, we briefly describe how weight factors affect your decision.

 Ultra and Lightweight